RonVander/SEBC/installation/labs/1_preinstall.md

 grant all on sentry.* TO 'sentry'@'%' IDENTIFIED BY 'password';
 grant all on nav.* TO 'nav'@'%' IDENTIFIED BY 'password';
 grant all on navms.* TO 'navms'@'%' IDENTIFIED BY 'password';
+grant all on hive.* TO 'hive'@'%' IDENTIFIED BY 'password';
+grant all on scm.* TO 'scm'@'%' IDENTIFIED BY 'password';
+grant all on oozie.* TO 'oozie'@'%' IDENTIFIED BY 'password';
 ```

 install jdk